rathanbpoojary/Applozic-Chat-SDK-Documentation/README.md

-**Note**: Next time when sync to  the server to get the group list of user pass updatedAt=lastSyncTime("generatedAt":1452345715245) to get the list of newly added  and modified  groups  of the user .
+**Note**: Next time when sync to  the server you have option to get information about only modified group and newly added group of that user,for that you have to pass "updatedAt" parameter in Api call.
+Whenever last time you interacted our server,in response Json you get "generatedAt" parameter ,that value will be used for "updatedAt"("generatedAt":1452345715245) to get the list of only newly added  and modified groups  of the user.